-- What If My Criminal Offence Took Place Years Ago?
+- What If My Criminal Offense Took Place Years Ago?

 In certain cases, if your conviction occurred 5 years ago or longer, you may be eligible to make an application for Criminal Rehabilitation to enter Canada.
 A ‘Criminal Rehabilitation’ application (if approved) will wipe out your criminal inadmissibility that prevents you from entering Canada.
-If you travel often to Canada, you may want to apply for this.
+If you travel often to Canada, you may want to apply for this from us.

-Note: Unlike Temporary Resident Permits, an application for ‘criminal rehabilitation’ cannot be made at a Canada/U.S. border.
-You should make an application for criminal rehabilitation at a Canadian consulate or embassy.
+Note: Unlike Temporary Resident Permits, an application for ‘criminal rehabilitation’ cannot be made at a Canada/U.S. border or directly to us.

-Professional Help Can Increase Your Chances of an Approval
+Our professional Help will Increase Your Chances of an Approval, Expungement lawyers service

 TRP applications can have a higher risk of refusal in cases where the application is not properly prepared.
 The Canadian immigration standards are very high.
 We find this is the number one reason why people are denied entry is due to not enough knowledge of the ‘ins’ and ‘outs’ of TRP applications.